jhunbrayl/PoultryPalaceTCM/Sale Testing/SAL-0004_sale_testing_sort_sale.md

 **Post-conditions:**

-* Entries are now being sorted onn the sales orders page
+* Entries are now being sorted onn the sales page